d-s-t/tbot_decorator/README.md

 1. make new google apps script project.
 2. copy my code in to it.
 3. fill the empty global varables with your tokens.
+4. add Cheerio library to the project.
-4. deploy a web app.
+5. deploy a web app.
-5. run setWebhook function.
+6. run setWebhook function.
-6. use your bot.
+7. use your bot.